 FAQ # 7 - If I decide classroom teaching is not for me, do I have to get a teacher's license?

 Information on these licensure exams is available under the top tab EDUCATOR LICENSING.
-We have numerous grads who found licensing much more difficult to do later when their plans changed, and they pursued licensure at a later date.
+We have numerous grads who changed their minds and desired licensure later.
+There can be addtional requirements for licensure after a few years making it more difficult to do later.
 However, licensure is not a requirement for a Hanover College degree.

 FAQ # 8 - Can I teach outside of Indiana?